hantsy/spring-puzzles/docs/hibernate-reactive.md

 }
 ```

-Add a `DataInitializer` bean to initialize some sample data when the application is started.
+Add a `DataInitializer` bean to initialize some sample data when starting up the application.

 ```java
 @Component